 (e) Information about the Issuer’s compliance during the prior five years with the Continuing Disclosure Undertaking then in effect.

-“Continuing Disclosure Memorandum” means the information, consisting of annual financial information and operating data, along with the audited financial statements required by the Continuing Disclosure Undertaking to be filed annually on EMMA.

 “Continuing Disclosure Undertaking” means the Continuing Disclosure Agreement(s), Continuing Disclosure Undertaking(s), Continuing Disclosure Instructions or other written certification(s) or agreement(s) entered into by the Issuer in connection with the issuance of the Bonds for the purpose of assisting the underwriters of such Bonds in complying with the Rule.